 The Arc’s Day Programs seek to include and accommodate the entire range of intellectual and developmental disabilities and complexities presented.
 The Arc provides opportunities for continued learning and engagement.
 Individuals can visit our Literacy Center at the Crestwood campus or utilize the gym and wellness program.
 Programming is tailored to each individual’s needs, interests, and abilities.
 For example, some individuals may need to concentrate on name recognition and basic hand-eye coordination.
 Alternatively, some may need to focus on money management, navigating public transportation, and maintaining the appropriate parameters of interpersonal relationships.

 Please visit our Directory to view locations.

-The Arc’s Day Program for Adults also benefits families affected by disabilities.
-Many parents and siblings who care for their loved one with an intellectual disability tell us it’s a chance for them to return to work or handle other responsibilities, while their family member attends an Arc day program.
-Ages of participants in the day program vary, from adults in their 20s to adults in their 60s.
+The Arc’s Day Program also benefits families of individuals with IDD.
+Many parents and siblings who care for their loved one tell us it’s a chance for them to return to work and better manage other responsibilities.
+Age of Day Program participants vary from early 20s to 60s and older.